For your convenience, please explore our page of upcoming genealogical and local history events in the Quad-City area.

 Category Archives: Library

-In 2011, genealogists and history researchers came from all over the country to the Richardson-Sloane Special Collections Center, to use our wonderful resources.
+In 2013, genealogists and history researchers came from all over the country (and the world!) to the Richardson-Sloane Special Collections Center, to use our wonderful resources.
 They came from far away to fill in the blank branches of their Family … Continue reading